leinster/mt365/drawing/notes.md

 Using `graph`, `graphdrawing` TikZ packages.
 Requires use of `lualatex` rather then `pdflatex`.

 Must specify the graph layout engine you want to use for automatic layout.
 Lots of options.
-The layout engine must be made available with a call to `\usegdlibrary` in the document prefix.
+The layout engine must be made available with a call to `\usegdlibrary` in the document preamble.
 Library options are:

   - trees
   - layered